 Rathayatra is a non-sectarian celebration.
 It is attended by people from all faiths and is universal in its scope.

-The smiling figures of ‘Jagannatha’, ‘Subhadra’ and ‘Balarama’ ride on three wooden carts with 40ft canopies.
+The smiling figures of ‘Jagannatha’, ‘Subhadra’ and ‘Balarama’ ride on the three wooden carts.
 Each cart is accompanied by a chanting party and a full crew of priests, drivers, attendants and stewards.
-Learn more about Rathayatra.

 The Deity forms explained.

-The unusual deity forms of Jagannatha, Baladeva and Subhadra are the focus of the festival which dates back many thousands of years.
+The unusual deity forms of Jagannatha, Baladeva and Subhadra are the focus of the festival.
+Their story dates back into distant history.

-The Deities identity and role in the festival are briefly explained in this video by His Holiness Visnujana Swami speaking in 1975.
+The Deities identity and role in the festival are briefly explained by His Holiness Visnujana Swami speaking in 1975 in this video >

 The Hare Krishna ‘maha-mantra’.